smartcar/python-sdk/README.md

 | Dictionary.`token_type`         | Always set to  Bearer .
 Token type is used in forming the Authorization header used by the Smartcar API in the following step. |

 ### `exchange_refresh_token(token)`

+Exchange a refresh token for a new access dictionary

 #### Arguments
 | Parameter       | Type | Description   |
 |:--------------- |:---|:------------- |